pseleni/ts_clustering/README.md

-# Time Series Clustering
+# Efficient Time-Series Clustering through Sparse Gaussian Modeling
-The code for Time Series Clustering using Sparse Gaussian Processes Framework
+This repository contains the code for ''Efficient Time-Series Clustering through Sparse Gaussian Modeling'' paper.

 ### Find which dataset's results are not available